-The cable is configured with a 6-position Molex CLIK Mate connector on one end and tinned leads on the opposite end.
-You will need to solder the tinned ends to a modified DF13 4-pin I2C cable as shown below.
+The connector cable has a 6-pin CLIK Mate connector on one end and tinned leads on the other.
+The leads should be soldered to a DF13 or JST connector and connected to the flight controller’s I2C port as shown below

 The power to the rangefinder should be supplied from a separate external BEC as shown in the diagram below.

 Set the following parameters:

 Connecting via PWM¶

 The PWM interface is recommended because it avoids a number of issues with the I2C interface.

 Connect the Lidar to the rear servo rail of the autopilot and BEC or ESC (to provide power) as shown below:

 The resistor can be between 200 Ohm and 1kOhm.
 Connecting a resistor between the Mode-control pin (number “5”) and ground (number “3”) puts the Lidar into continuous acquisition mode.